China rate cuts fuel copper’s climb to one-week peak

 LONDON: Copper prices climbed to one-week highs on Monday as interest rate cuts in China raised hopes of stronger demand in the top consumer amid persistent worries about the country’s ailing property sector.

+Traders said a strong US currency which makes dollar-priced metals more expensive for holders of other currencies, which would subdue demand, triggered profit-taking on long copper positions after the New York open.

-Benchmark copper on the London Metal Exchange (LME) traded up 0.9% at $9,715 a metric ton in official rings.
+Benchmark copper on the London Metal Exchange (LME) was down 0.6% at $9,563 a metric ton at 1602 GMT.
 Prices of the metal used in power and construction earlier touched a session peak at $9,758.

 China’s rate cuts were anticipated, but the 25-basis-point cut was larger than the consensus and follows reductions to other policy rates last month as part of a package of stimulus measures to revive the economy.